mfenner/mfenner.github.io/_posts/2013-12-11-example-article-with-embedded-code-and-data.md

 layout: post
 title: "Example article with embedded code and data"
 tags: [example, markdown, reproducibility]
+excerpt: "In October I published an essay on Article-Level Metrics (ALM) in PLOS Biology (Fenner, 2013).
+The essay is a good introduction into Article-Level Metrics, and I am proud that it is part of the Tenth Anniversary PLOS Biology Collection.
+Like all PLOS content, the article was published with a Creative Commons attribution license, allowing me to republish the article on this blog.
+I have now done so and the article is available here."
 ---

 In October I published an essay on Article-Level Metrics (ALM) in PLOS Biology [@fenner2013].
 The essay is a good introduction into Article-Level Metrics, and I am proud that it is part of the [Tenth Anniversary PLOS Biology Collection](http://dx.doi.org/10.1371/issue.pcol.v06.i03).
 Like all PLOS content, the article was published with a [Creative Commons attribution license](http://blogs.plos.org/tech/creative-commons-for-science-interview-with-puneet-kishor/), allowing me to republish the article on this blog.
-I have now done so and the article is available [here](/2013/12/11/what-can-article-level-metrics-do-for-you/).
+I have now done so and the article is available [here](/2013/12/11/what-can-article-level-metrics-do-for-you/).<!--more-->

 Of course I didn't want to simply republish the article, but I wanted to publish an improved version.
 The article has five figures, four of them show visualizations of ALM data that were generated using R (the fifth figure is a table reproduced from another article).
 The PLOS article includes the ALM dataset and the R scripts used to generate the figures as [supplementary information](http://dx.doi.org/10.1371/journal.pbio.1001687.s001).
 What I have done now is to recreate the article as a single markdown file (available [here](https://github.com/mfenner/blog/blob/master/_posts/2013-12-11-what-can-article-level-metrics-do-for-you.Rmd)) that has all R code embedded.
 Using R and [knitr](http://yihui.name/knitr/) - and the [CSV file with the ALM data](/data/alm_report_plos_biology_2013-05-20.csv) - everyone can now reproduce the figures from the paper by simply running the embedded code, and can dig deeper into the data.